 Comfort and Fit

 The Arc'teryx Meta fits a bit small.
 We would recommend sizing up if you want to put anything in your pockets or if you plan to wear multiple layers underneath it.
 We like the length of the sleeves and found the silky liner material comfortable.
 This jacket is much lighter weight than most of the ski jackets we tested, which makes the Meta comfortable because it feels like you're hardly wearing anything.
 It moves well with the wearer when skiing, although the Gore-Tex Pro material is a little stiffer than other soft, flexible shell materials like the stretchy shells on the Orage Loulou and the Flylow Jane.
-The Patagonia Primo Down has the softest Gore-Tex material of all the jackets we tested.

 This jacket is very versatile.
 You can take it anywhere from the mall to mountaintop.
 We wore the Meta around town and traveling, it is easy to bring along anywhere because it is so light and compact.
 We think it is a great layer for active winter sports like resort and backcountry skiing, ice climbing, snowshoeing, and any situation where you need protection from the elements and a little more warmth than an un-insulated shell provides.
 If you want the versatility of Gore-Tex without insulation check out our Best Hardshell Jacket for Women review.